GameFoundry/bsf/Documentation/Manuals/Native/User/importingFonts.md

 Importing fonts 						{#importingFonts}
 ===============

 Fonts control how text characters look and are used primarily throughout the GUI system.
 They are represented with the @ref bs::Font "Font" class.
-A font is a resource, meaning it can be imported, saved and loaded as we described in the Resource manuals.
+A font is a resource, meaning it can be imported, saved and loaded as we described in the resource manual.

 Fonts can be imported from .TTF or .OTF formats using the importer.